BEST PRICE

 A FAMILY STORY

-Dominique has been sharing her life between Europe and Riad Mayfez for a dozen years.
-Mayfez is the fruit of her imagination and of the cultures that nursed her.
-But above all, Mayfez is the culmination of a long love story with Morocco.
+Mayfez is the product of Dominique’s imagination and of the cultures that have shaped her throughout her life.
+Above all, it represents the culmination of a long-standing love story with Morocco.

-Their passion for architecture and culture is omnipresent at Mayfez, where the cultural approach and artistic creation are at the heart of the experience offered to their guests.
+Their passion for architecture, culture and the arts is woven throughout Mayfez, where cultural discovery and artistic expression lie at the heart of the experience offered to guests.

 Since 2016, it is here, in the largest pedestrian area of the world, that Dominique and Moulay, welcome their guests, for a precious and unforgettable moment.